ibuchi/age-viewer/README.md

 # License

 Apache AGE Viewer is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.

+# My Version of Apache AGE Viewer

+## Apache AGE Viewer with Landing Page, Navigation Bar, and Routes

+This modified version of the Apache AGE Viewer project includes a number of new features and enhancements, such as an introductory landing page, a navigation bar, and custom routes.

+### Landing Page

+The landing page serves as an introduction to the Apache AGE Viewer project and provides users with an overview of its features.
+It includes a hero section with a background image, a heading, and a call-to-action button that invites users to "Get Started".

+Clicking the "Get Started" button will take the user to the `localhost/root` route, which displays the main landing page content.

+### Navigation Bar

+To improve navigation throughout the application, we added a custom navigation bar that appears on every page.
+The navigation bar features the Apache AGE Viewer logo on the left, and two clickable text links on the right - "Generate Query" and "Create Query".

+### Routes

+In addition to the default `localhost` and `localhost/age-viewer` routes, we added a new `localhost/root` route to display the landing page content.
+This new route is now the default route when the server is started, and users will be redirected to this page when they visit `localhost`.

+### Age-Viewer Page

+The `localhost/age-viewer` page has been enhanced with new features and functionality, including an off-canvas query generator and a dropdown for creating queries.
+The off-canvas query generator appears when the user clicks on the "Generate Query" link in the navigation bar.
+The dropdown for creating queries appears when the user clicks on the "Create Query" link.

+### How to Run the Project

+To run the modified version of the Apache AGE Viewer project, follow these steps:

+1. Clone the project repository to your local machine.
+2. Install the necessary dependencies by running `npm install`.
+3. Start the server by running `npm start`.
+4. Open a web browser and navigate to `localhost` to view the landing page.
+Click the "Get Started" button to proceed to the `localhost/age-viewer` route and explore the rest of the application.

+Note that this modified version of the project requires the `react-router-dom` and `scss` packages as dependencies.
+These should be installed automatically when you run `npm install` in step 2.